Salween River: Agriculture

 Along its lower course the Salween sustains both flood and irrigated agriculture.
 The Salween delta is a major rice-growing area; it is the single most productive agricultural region in the Salween basin and home to over 500,000 people.
 Rice paddies are highly dependent on the river's annual flooding, bringing deposits of rich sediment.
 Other crops grown in the Salween basin include maize, wheat, chili, cotton, potatoes, groundnut, sesame, pulses, betel, tea, and various vegetables.
 Certain areas of the floodplain are suitable for both farming and fishing, such as the seasonal Daw Lar Lake upstream of Hpa-An, where crops are grown on islands in the lake during the dry season.
 Following the annual harvest, the land is used for grazing livestock.
 In the rainy season fish migrate from the Salween River to spawn in the lake, and are caught in large numbers as the water level recedes at the end of the season.
 The Salween generally floods in July–September and reaches its lowest around October–December.
-Compared to Burma's principal rice growing region, the Irrawaddy delta, the Salween delta floods more erratically, and is prone to drought for 1–2 years out of five.
+Compared to Myanmar's principal rice growing region, the Irrawaddy delta, the Salween delta floods more erratically, and is prone to drought for 1–2 years out of five.

-Approximately 380000 ha of land are irrigated in the Salween basin, with 50 percent in Burma, 42 percent in China and 8 percent in Thailand.
+Approximately 380000 ha of land are irrigated in the Salween basin, with 50 percent in Myanmar, 42 percent in China and 8 percent in Thailand.
 About 97 percent is irrigated with surface water, and the rest with groundwater.
 Total water withdrawals amount to less than 3 percent of the river flow at 5.1 km3.
 In recent years rubber, sugarcane and corn have become major cash crops, with the majority of this production exported to China.
 From 1998 to 2010, the area cultivated for rubber in Mon State increased fivefold, accompanied by significant deforestation.

 Further upstream, the river provides a water source for numerous remote villages.
 With arable land limited by mountainous terrain, farming occurs primarily on the seasonally flooded river banks and islands.
 However, forest land has been increasingly converted to agriculture, which has led to sedimentation and other water quality issues.
 The higher elevation valleys are used for grazing, particularly in Tibet, where yaks, sheep, goats, horses and cattle are raised.
-Forests along the Salween in eastern Burma are home to dozens of medicinal plants crucial to the production of traditional herbal medicines.
+Forests along the Salween in eastern Myanmar are home to dozens of medicinal plants crucial to the production of traditional herbal medicines.
 Some medicinal plants are cultivated, while others are harvested wild in the forest.
 Many wild species are threatened by deforestation and agricultural conversion.